 Fremtidens Klasseroms Laboratorium (Future classroom lab) is a learning lab for secondary students at Samfundets skole in Kristiansand.
-The goal is to get students engaged through exploring technologies and learn 21st Century skills.
-The lab is divided into seven zones: plenary zone, conversation zone, individual zone, collaboration zone, recording zone, the transcendent zone, and the relaxation zone.
+The goal is to get students engaged through exploration of technologies and the acquisition of 21st-century skills.
+The lab is divided into seven zones: Plenary Zone, Conversation Zone, Individual Zone, Collaboration Zone, Recording Zone, the Transcendent Zone, and the Relaxation Zone.

-The plenary zone will be used by the teachers to deliver short lectures or important information to the students, and it will also be used for lectures performed by the students.
-The zone is also used to summarize student works in front of the whole group, in order to make each student's knowledge available to all students.
+The Plenary Zone will be used by the teachers to deliver short lectures or important information to the students, and it will also be used for lectures taught by the students.
+The zone is also used to present student works in front of the whole group, in order to make each student's knowledge available to all students.

-The conversation zone is a place for discussions led by the teacher or one of the students.
-Our emphasis in this zone will be to develop critical thinking, respecting different perspectives, moderation and democratic principles among the students.
+The Conversation Zone is a place for discussions led by the teacher or one of the students.
+Our emphasis in this zone will be to develop critical thinking, respect for different perspectives, moderation and democratic principles among the students.

-In the individual zone, students work individually or in learning pairs.
-The zone is designed for developing of deep learning and critical thinking.
+In the Individual Zone, students work individually or in learning pairs.
+The zone is designed for the development of deep learning and critical thinking.

-In the recording zone, students can record video and audio.
-Current events has shown us how young people can influence the world and change the course of public debate, when delivering a clear and concise message in a convincing way.
-The recording zone will enable students to continue this legacy.
+In the Recording Zone, students can record video and audio.
+Current world events have shown us that young people can influence the world and change the course of public debate when they deliver a clear and concise message in a convincing way.
+The Recording Zone will enable students to continue this tradition.

-The relaxation zone is a place for students to disconnect from the flickering white noise of modern-day society, in order to reflect upon ideas and regain their physical and mental strength.
-We find such a space to be an ever-increasing need, as we see more children being over-stimulated and stressed out, rushing between school classes and organized spare time activities with their cell phone in their hand.
+The Relaxation Zone is a place for students to disconnect from the flickering white noise of modern-day society, in order to reflect upon ideas and regain their physical and mental strength.
+We find such a space to be of an ever-increasing need, as we see more children being over-stimulated and stressed out, rushing between school classes and pre-scheduled spare-time activities with their cell phones in their hand.